 We at St. Charles Avenue Presbyterian Church are called by God’s grace to be a community of faith in Jesus Christ, supporting one another in love, and trusting in the transformative power of the Holy Spirit to enable us to bring hope and healing to a broken world.

-Holy worship is central to our life as Christ’s disciples, sustaining us, shaping us, and sending us out into the world.
+Worship is central to our life as a Christian community, sustaining us, shaping us, and sending us out into the world.
 As we continue to grow in membership and giving, we will nurture a greater sense of inclusiveness and belonging within the congregation.
 We will actively encourage increased involvement in the ministries of the church.
 We will broaden and strengthen our lay leadership.
-We will be intentional in our spirituality, relying on the power of prayer to direct us.
+We will be intentional in our spiritual formation, relying on the power of prayer to direct us.
 We will be a mission church, reaching out, in the name of Jesus Christ, to both the local and the global community.

 Our identity is shaped by our faith in the Triune God, our reliance on Holy Scripture, our Reformed and Presbyterian heritage and our place in New Orleans.
 Our faith in Jesus Christ and reliance on Scripture is the foundation for the following beliefs:

 • We believe worship is the central act of the people of God.
 Worship is highly participatory and is the hub from which prayer, study, service, stewardship, care for one another, fellowship, evangelism, and servant leadership emerge.

 • We continually seek the will of God, believing that God is always offering people creative ways to serve in the church and in the world.
 We believe we must take risks as we respond to God’s challenges.